Remmy69440/Excel/README.md

 ## Data Source
 The data for this project was sourced from GitHub.
 XLOOKUP function was used to fill in missing rows from the `customer` and `products` sheets into the `order` sheet, ensuring comprehensive data for analysis.

+## Exploratory Data Analysis (EDA)
+The following steps were taken during the EDA process:
+- Checking for missing values and handling them appropriately, using XLOOKUP to fill in missing rows from `customer` and `products` sheets into the `order` sheet.
+- Exploring the distribution of key variables such as sales, quantity, and unit price.
+- Analyzing the relationship between variables, such as sales and product type, customer demographics, and loyalty card status.
+- Identifying any outliers or anomalies in the data and addressing them as necessary.

 ## Data Analysis
 The following steps were taken to analyze the data: